Reynisfjara black sand beach with basalt columns

 According to the old story, two trolls were out one night attempting to drag a three-masted ship ashore.
 They waded into the sea, grasping at the vessel and hauling it toward the black sand beach.
 But they were so absorbed in their task that they failed to notice the sky brightening along the eastern horizon.
 When the first rays of dawn broke over the mountains, the trolls were caught in the open, far from any cave or shelter.
 The sunlight struck them instantly, and they were turned to stone where they stood, frozen forever in the surf alongside the ship they had been trying to capture.

-Today the Reynisdrangar stacks stand as a dramatic silhouette against the sky, visible from the famous Reynisfjara black sand beach and from the cliffs at Dyrholaey.
-The stacks are a nesting site for seabirds including puffins, fulmars, and guillemots, adding life to what is already one of Iceland's most atmospheric coastal scenes.
+Today the Reynisdrangar stacks stand as a dramatic silhouette against the sky, visible from the famous Reynisfjara black sand beach.
+The stacks are a nesting site for puffins, fulmars, and guillemots.
 The surrounding area, with its geometric basalt columns and roaring waves, is consistently ranked among the most beautiful non-tropical beaches in the world.

 Safety Warning — Sneaker Waves